Create, Manage & Delete

 Test-type specific notes

-• Schema Drift tests (table_addition, table_deletion, column_addition, column_deletion, column_type_change) and Job Failure tests have their own monitors and do not use thresholds, grouping, or row creation the same way as field-health tests.
-Many configuration fields are ignored for these.
+• Schema Drift tests (table_addition, table_deletion, column_addition, column_deletion, column_type_change) and Job Failure tests have their own specialized behavior and do not use thresholds, grouping, or row creation like field-health tests

-• Freshness/Volume monitors (dataset-level) threshold behavior are auto-learned depending on configuration and do not accept manual thresholds.
+• Freshness and Volume monitors (dataset-level) use auto-learned thresholds in scheduled mode and do not accept manual thresholds

 Names and descriptions